svandragt/wmm/readme.md

 # wmm

 Setup a simple WordPress local environment in a few minutes, using Multipass and shell scripting.

+Provisioner features:
-Provision a server using a list of scripts, ran in alphabetical order.
+* Provision a server using a list of scripts, ran in alphabetical order.
+* Allows multiple instances with dynamic hostnames

 WordPress Features:
 * PHP 8.0 and latest WordPress